Ever felt like your site’s loading slower?

 } else {

-// Log the missing GD library
+// Log an error if the GD library with WebP support is missing

 error_log("GD library with WebP support is not available");